Rapid Prototyping | What is Rapid Prototyping? | Autodesk

 During rapid prototype development, a product may go through dozens of iterations of this design cycle.

-Rapid prototyping is not the same as 3D printing, but the different types of 3D printing are recognised as the most practical and popular rapid prototyping methods.
+Rapid prototyping is not the same as 3D printing, but the different types of 3D printing are recognized as the most practical and popular rapid prototyping methods.

 Compared to other types of prototyping, rapid prototyping is the practice of creating multiple prototypes quickly in succession to iterate on a product design.
-CNC machining and injection moulding (US Site) are used occasionally for rapid prototyping, but those methods are usually too costly and time-consuming to be appropriate for rapid prototyping.
+CNC machining and injection molding are used occasionally for rapid prototyping, but those methods are usually too costly and time-consuming to be appropriate for rapid prototyping.

 Because additive manufacturing can yield prototypes quickly and cost-effectively, 3D printing has become synonymous with rapid prototyping.